 Solar hot water is used for washing, showers and cleaning, as well as

 for industrial appliances.
 An important application is in health facilities.

 In off-grid installations a ‘high hot water tank’ can be

 used as storage tank, filled with hot water once a day in the morning.

 High-temperature collectors with mirrors to concentrate the sunlight

 (parabolic dish or trough shaped) can produce steam that can be used

 in industries or in special solar power plants.

-water systems substitute or supplement electrical geysers in bathrooms
+solar hot water systems substitute or supplement electrical geysers in

 and kitchens used for bathing and washing purposes.